-- Consider collecting payment in full or part prior to delivering your goods and/or providing services to customers, with the last instalment, where applicable and possible, to be collected before completion of your part of the deal.
+Consider collecting payment in full or part prior to delivering your goods and/or providing services to customers, with the last installment, where applicable and possible, to be collected before completion of your part of the deal.

 How to handle a late payment

 From the point when your customer or another debtor is late with their payment, the following points will be relevant.